 Our Howlite cabochons are from Tick Canyon in Los Angeles County, California.
 This mine stopped being worked for borax in the early 1900's and the material is waste product from the mine.
 It was collected off the dumps for many years, but the area has since been closed by housing developments.

-Howlite cabochons are fairly soft, about a 3.5.
-These jewelry stones take a great polish and look like porcelain.
+Howlite cabochons are fairly soft, about a 2.5 to 3.5.
+These jewelry stones do not have a high gloss polish, but they still take a great polish and look like porcelain.

 Howlite is said to decrease selfishness, stress, pain, and rudeness by increasing tact.
 It is also believed Howlite heightens creativity!